JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-09-28-xlm_roberta_token_classifier_ner_40_lang_xx.md

 # XLM-R + NER

-This model is a fine-tuned  [XLM-Roberta-base](https://arxiv.org/abs/1911.02116) over the 40 languages proposed in [XTREME](https://github.com/google-research/xtreme) from [Wikiann](https://aclweb.org/anthology/P17-1178).
+This model is a fine-tuned  [XLM-Roberta-base](https://arxiv.org/abs/1911.02116) over the 40 languages proposed.

 The covered labels are: